Taxation of international executives

-Gains from the sale of one residence per household generally are exempt from capital gains tax if the taxpayer who owns only one residence has held the residence for three years or more.
+Gains from the sale of one residence per household generally are exempt from capital gains tax if the taxpayer who owns only one residence has held the residence for 2 years or more.

 Owners of luxury residences are required to pay taxes on gain related to excess space deemed luxurious under relevant law.
 Luxury residences are houses or apartments that have a value of at least KRW900 million.